Non-Habitual Resident: Requirements

 Upon application, the Portuguese Tax and Customs Authority might request proof of tax residency abroad, such as tax residency certificates, tax returns and tax settlement notices.

 Statistics

 Among the 27.367 beneficiaries, according to 2019 numbers, just over two thousand (8%) develop professions with high-added value, while the remaining were expat pensioners.
 The most common nationalities among pensioners were French, Italian, and Swedish.

+What are the limitations of the NHR status?

+The NHR status, while offering significant tax benefits, does have its limitations, such as: